ngMinhDan/info/src/contents/now/en.md

 > If you have your own site, maybe you should to make one, too.

 #### 🏡 Living
 I was born in the suburbs of Hanoi, Vietnam.
-Currently, I rent an apartment in the center of Hanoi. **I am actively seeking a full-time job in a foreign country to explore the world**.
+Currently, I rent an apartment in the center of Hanoi.
 I'm young and eagerly looking forward to experiencing the wonders of the world

 #### 💼 Careers
-I'm currently available after leaving my position as a Product Manager at a startup company in Hanoi.
+I'm currently working at Vin Bigdata as a Backend Engineer.
 Previously, I worked as a software developer after graduating from Hanoi University of Science and Technology (HUST)-2021

 #### ☕️ Activities
 - Reading book and learn about business.